Kangaroo Lumbar Bones WHOLE – dog treats

 Why choose Kangaroo Lumbar bones instead of lamb neck?

 The reason I make this comparison is that they look remarkable similar.
 And many vets I have talked to have told me that lamb necks provide the best teeth cleaning for dogs on the market- better than their compressed green vegetable marketing monstrosities with no redeeming nutrition benefit.

 The point about the roo lumbar bone is that it has a similar honeycomb structure to the lamb neck, but is environmentally more sustainable (since roos are culled under govt quotas to keep their populations healthy and in some kind of control AND Roo lumbar Also is much lower and healthier fat than a lamb neck.

 These bones have a substantial amount of meat on them compared to most other bones on the market.
 They are also a perfect size for the majority of dogs out there.
-Roo jerky and Roo lumbar are great, but they wont have the teeth cleaning power of a roo lumbar bone.
+Roo jerky and Kangaroo lumbar bones are great, but they wont have the teeth cleaning power of a roo lumbar bone.